-• Identification of material ESG Factors
+Identification of material ESG Factors

-First, the Investment Manager used materiality frameworks to identify those ESG Factors that are relevant to the investment strategy.
-Materiality frameworks are concepts that help to identify sustainability-related issues and opportunities that are likely to affect the financial condition or operating performance of companies within an industry.
-Material factors have been furthermore assessed based on the Subfund's sector and geographical exposure.
-Second, the Investment Manager prioritized the material factors that were most relevant to the subsequent investment decisions based on the portfolio's current market exposure.
+Investment managers used 3rd party materiality frameworks to identify relevant ESG Factors for the Subfund.
+Materiality frameworks are concepts that help to identify sustainability-related issues and opportunities that are likely to affect the financial condition or operating performance of potential investee companies within an industry.

-• ESG security analysis
+ESG security analysis